 We visited Playa El Zonte on a slightly stormy day.
 As you can see the sky is a little bit grey and the water is a little bit choppy.
 We arrived at about 1:00 in the afternoon, after driving for about an hour from the Capital city of San Salvador.

-El Zonte is about 20 minutes (driving) west of El Tunco, just outside of La Libertad.
+El Zonte is about a 20 minute drive west of El Tunco, just outside of town area of La Libertad.
 A lot of surfers come to El Zonte, because the waves are decent and consistent.
+You can expect to find 2 foot waves and sometimes larger depending on conditions.
+In fact, while we were there we saw a local kid surfing.
+He was only about 14 years old and he was surprisingly good.
+He was crushing it!

 The first thing that I noticed is that El Zonte is a rocky beach, similar to El Tunco.
 If you’re looking for sandy beaches, you won’t find it here.